danielstegink/HollowKnight.BetterCrystalHeart/ReadMe.md

 Crystal Heart now deals damage equal to a fraction of the enemy's max health.
 This bonus is based on the player's max health, and is increased by 36% if Deep Focus is equipped.

-So if a player has 9 Masks, Sprintmaster, Dashmaster, Quick Focus and Deep Focus equipped, Crystal Heart will take about 0.44 seconds to charge and will deal about 101 extra damage to an enemy with 1000 health.
+So if a player has 9 Masks, a fully upgraded nail, and Sprintmaster, Dashmaster, Quick Focus and Deep Focus equipped, Crystal Heart will take about 0.44 seconds to charge and will deal about 120 extra damage to an enemy with 1000 health.

 Additionally, both bonuses can be customized using the menu plugin.